That-Cool-Coder/is-it-rick/README.md

 Step 3: Install python packages (You must use `sudo` or they won't be installed globally and therefore won't be available when the app is run):
 ```
-sudo -H pip3 install Flask flask-error-templating validators
+sudo -H pip3 install -r requirements.txt
 ```

 Step 4: Add a line to your server's config to make WSGI work (not sure yet)

 Step 5: Create a directory `/var/www/is_it_rick_data/` to hold the data.
-Set its permissions to everyone can read/write.
+Set its permissions to everyone can read/write (octal `0777`).

 Step 6: Run `is_it_rick/init_data_files.py` to setup the data files.